cs3org/OCM-API/IETF-OCM.md

 endpoint, if the `http-sig` capability is included in the [Discovery](#ocm-api-discovery) response.

+## Applicability

+Support for HTTP Message Signatures is negotiated through the `http-sig` capability in the [Discovery](#ocm-api-discovery) response.
+The following rules let deployments adopt signing incrementally while remaining interoperable:

+* A Server that implements HTTP Message Signatures MUST use them when interacting with another Server that advertises the `http-sig` capability.
+* Such a Server MAY nonetheless continue to interact, without signing, with a Server that does not advertise the `http-sig` capability, for backwards compatibility.
+* A Server that implements HTTP Message Signatures MUST verify any signature present on a request it receives, as specified below.
+* A Server MAY accept an unsigned request from a Server that does not advertise the `http-sig` capability; a Server that advertises the `must-use-http-sig` criterion MUST reject unsigned requests.
+* A Server that does not implement HTTP Message Signatures operates without them.

+Because the [Invite Acceptance Request](#invite-acceptance-request-details) and [Request for a Share](#request-for-a-share) establish the trust that later exchanges rely on, implementations SHOULD NOT use those features unless HTTP Message Signatures are available.

 ## Signing Requirements

 A signed request MUST cover at least the following Signature-Input